Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 5. Provide Real-Time Information For Real-Time Problem Solving

-The best time to collect information and solve a problem with real time data is when it is actually happening.
+The best time to collect information and solve a problem with real-time data is when it is actually happening.
 After-the-fact reporting and problem solving is not as effective.
 How downtime data is viewed and by whom it is viewed is important for driving improvement.
 The data should be available continuously and not require complicated reports to be manually compiled after a long time has elapsed.

 There are several ways to identify and react to the causes of downtime.
-Pareto charts are a common tool to visually show the top downtime reasons either in terms of time or event count in a given time period.
+Pareto charts are a common tool to visually show the top downtime reasons, either in terms of time or event count, in a given time period.
 It is a good practice to collect downtime data and develop a process for systematically addressing the chronic problems near the top of the Pareto chart.

 A trend with reason assignments for downtime.
 Then turin that infomration into a Pareto chart to determine the most common downtime reason.